mnyellison/mnyellison/README.md

 ## Hi there 👋

-I'm Nyellison, a front-end developer passionate about technology.
+I'm Nyellison, a front-end developer passionate about code.

 I'm currently learning HTML and CSS, and getting ready to dive into JavaScript.